-- 1. The Group aims to provide 100% of the electricity it uses from renewable energy sources.
-Accordingly, we are in the process of applying for membership in RE100 (an international initiative that aims for companies to cover 100% of the electricity used by their operations with renewable energy) (as of the end of April 2024). - 2.
-SBT is an abbreviation for Science Based Targets.
+^{1.} SBT is an abbreviation for Science Based Targets.
 It refers to "greenhouse gas emission reduction targets" set by companies that are consistent with the science-based targets adopted in the Paris Agreement (to limit the temperature increase to less than 1.5°C above pre-industrial levels).
-The Group is currently in the process of applying for SBT membership (as of the end of April 2024).
+The Group has achieved SBT certification, affirming that its greenhouse gas emission targets for fiscal year 2030 are based on scientific evidence.